arskom/spyne/doc/source/index.rst

 Please follow the `PEP 8 <http://www.python.org/dev/peps/pep-0008/>`_
 style guidelines for both source code and docstrings.

-We can also use help with the docs, which are built from reStructureText using Sphinx.
+We could also use help with the docs, which are built from reStructureText using Sphinx.
 It's easy to learn, and if you need help getting started, contact us on the `mailing list <http://mail.python.org/mailman/listinfo/soap/>`_ and we'll help.